 Prices start from just $34.95 per month for the Tier 1 PAYG plan and rise to $79.95 for Tier 5 PAYG deal.
 The PAYG monthly fees include the first 10GB then charges of 85c per GB thereafter.
 If you want unlimited data, prices range from $54.85 to $175.
 Activation costs vary depending on your contract term.
 You can also bundle these NBN plans with the NBN Phone at extra costs.

-It’s worth keeping an eye on AusBBS which is set to be acquired by mobile service provider Amaysim, which is keen to get in on the NBN action.
+It’s worth keeping an eye on AusBBS which is set to be acquired by mobile service provider Amaysim.

-Next up is the imaginatively named Australia Broadband, which only deals in unlimited broadband on month to month terms, or 12 month contracts.
-Prices start from $54.95 per month for Tier NBN speeds and increase up to $99.95 if you crave the fastest Tier 5 speed.
+Next up is the imaginatively named Australia Broadband, which only deals in unlimited broadband on month to month terms or 12 month contracts.
+Prices start from $59.95 per month for Tier 1 NBN download speeds and increase up to $99.95 if you crave the fastest Tier 5 speed going.
 Agreeing to a year-long plan will save you a few bucks, but you’ll face set-up fees regardless.
 Here are the top end plans.

 Bendigo Bank Telco

 As the name suggests, Bendigo Bank Telco is a division of Bendigo Bank which offers a simple mix of NBN plans.
+The bank has expanded into telco recently, with mobile phone plans too.
 The most basic NBN 12 Basics plan comes in at $59.95 per month, for which you’ll get 12Mbps downloads and unlimited data, while the 25Mbps plan also comes with unlimited data but a higher price tag of $79.95.

-For $89.95 you’ll get 50Mbps downloads and unlimited data, while the most costly $99.95 deal brings the same amount of data but at 100Mbps speeds.
+For $89.95, you’ll get 50Mbps downloads and unlimited data (Tier 4), while the most costly $99.95 deal brings the same amount of data but at 100Mbps speeds (Tier 5).
 All of Bendigo’s plans are on 24 month contracts, and come with a modem included in the cost.

-A dedicated NBN provider, Boom Broadband makes it plans easy to understand as you first choose your preferred speed and then your data allowance.
-Prices start at $45 per month for Tier 1 speed and 50GB of data, or you can bump up to unlimited data for $65.
+A dedicated NBN provider, Boom Broadband makes it plans easy to understand as you first choose your preferred speed level and then your data allowance.
+Prices start at $45 per month for Tier 1 speed and 50GB of data, or you can bump up to the cheapest unlimited data plan for $65.

 At Tier 2 speed you’ll get the same two data options, making the prices $55 or $75.
 And for Tier 5 downloads you’ll pay either $75 or $95 for 50GB or unlimited data.
 If you are happy with a 24 month plan then that’s all you’ll pay, but start-up fees of $50 or $100 apply if you want a 12 month deal or no lock-in contract.